Winry-coder/Google-tracker/README.md

 - ✅ Large folders (pagination)
 - 🔨 Concurrent syncs (locking mechanism - to be implemented)

-## 🔐 Security Features

-- ✅ All credentials in environment variables (never in code)
-- ✅ TypeScript strict mode (no implicit any)
-- ✅ Input validation with Zod
-- ✅ SQL injection prevention (Prisma)
-- ✅ Security headers in Next.js config
-- ✅ OAuth token refresh
-- 🔨 CSRF protection (to be implemented)
-- 🔨 Rate limiting per user (to be implemented)
-- 🔨 Authentication middleware (to be implemented)

 ## 📊 API Endpoints

 ### Sync

-- `POST /api/sync` - Trigger manual sync
+- `POST /api/sync` - Trigger manual sync **for campaigns**
-  - Body: `{ folderId?: string, force?: boolean }`
+  - Body: `{ campaignId?: string, force?: boolean }`
+    - If `campaignId` is provided, syncs only that campaign.
+    - If omitted, syncs **all active campaigns**.
+  - Always runs in the context of each campaign's owner (per-user Google OAuth), not a global folder ID.
-  - Returns: `SyncResult`
+  - Returns: `SyncResult` (single or aggregated across campaigns).

-- `GET /api/sync/status` - Get sync status
+- `GET /api/sync/status` - Get sync status (admin only)
   - Returns: Last sync and recent history

 ### Users